ultrafunkamsterdam/undetected-chromedriver/README.md

 ## Message for all ##
 I will be putting limits on the issue tracker.
 It has beeen abused too long.
 any good news?
-Yes, i've opened [Undetected-Discussions](https://github.com/ultrafunkamsterdam/undetected-chromedriver/discussions) which i think will help us better in the long run.
+Yes, I've opened [Undetected-Discussions](https://github.com/ultrafunkamsterdam/undetected-chromedriver/discussions) which I think will help us better in the long run.
 - - -

 ## 3.4.5 ##
 - What a week.
-Had the recent advancedments in Automation-Detection algorithms pwned (so i thought) with 3.4.0, but apparently, for some OS-es this caused an error when    interacting with elements.
+Had the recent advancedments in Automation-Detection algorithms pwned (so I thought) with 3.4.0, but apparently, for some OS-es this caused an error when    interacting with elements.
 Had to revert back using a different method, fix bugs, and now eventually was still able to stick to the initial idea (+ fixing bugs)
-- Update to chrome 110 caused another surprise, this time for HEADLESS users.
+- Update to Chrome 110 caused another surprise, this time for HEADLESS users.
-- although headless is unsupported officially, i did patch it!
+- although headless is unsupported officially, I did patch it!
 - happy to announce IT IS NOW UNDETECTED AS WELL (but still unsupported ;))
 - special thanks here to [@mdmintz](https://github.com/mdmintz) and [@abdulzain6](https://github.com/abdulzain6)
 - also special thanks to [@sebdelsol](https://github.com/sebdelsol) for his help troughout the issues section completely voluntarily, you must be crazy :)